irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 - Camera limits are disabled while in this mode, and if player aims too far off center bipod is unmounted.
 - After deployment allows for all standard player actions like using melee, interacting with objects like deployables, moving, etc - to prevent frustrations if bipod was deployed at a time when player may not have wanted that.
 This should obstruct gameplay minimally, if at all.
 - Bipod deploy animation is skipped to reduce visual clutter, and to allow shooting immediately on bipod deploy
-- After deployment weapon accuracy is reduced to 10% of it's maximum, and slowly goes up over a short period of ~3 seconds, after which weapon gains full accuracy. (this timer is shorter if "faster bipod deploy" skill is equipped)
+- After deployment weapon accuracy is reduced to 10% of it's maximum, and slowly goes up over a short period of ~3 seconds, after which weapon gains full accuracy. (this timer is shorter if faster bipod deploy "Slow and Steady" skill is equipped)

 # Melee weapons overhaul:
 Melee weapon damage that you see in your inventory now represents how much % of enemy's HP your weapon will deal with a swing.
 This includes charged damage as well.
 So if you have a melee weapon with 25(50) damage, it will kill an enemy in 4(2) hits.